AdobeDocs/target.pt-BR/help/c-implementing-target/c-implementing-target-for-client-side-web/atjs-cookies.md

 ---
-description: Detalhes sobre como o at. js 2. x e o at. js 1. x identificam cookies
+description: Detalhes sobre como a at.js 2.x e a at.js 1.x lidam com cookies
 keywords: at.js; 2.0; 1.x; cookies
-seo-description: Detalhes sobre como o Adobe Target at. js 2. x e o at. js 1. x identificam cookies
+seo-description: Detalhes sobre como a at.js 2.x e a at.js 1.x do Adobe Target lidam com cookies
 seo-title: Cookies do Adobe Target at.js
 solution: Target
 subtopic: Introdução
 title: Cookies do at.js
 topic: Padrão
-translation-type: tm+mt
+translation-type: ht
-source-git-commit: 3b2b8706ed23dd00fb7d0994e830ab8d4f492384
+source-git-commit: 9b8f39240cbbd7a494d74dc0016ed666a58fd870

 ---

 # Cookies do at.js {#at-js-cookies}

-Informações sobre at. js 2. x e at. js 1.*x* comportamento de cookie.
+Informações sobre a at.js 2.x e a at.js 1.*x* comportamento de cookie.

-## Comportamento de cookie at. js 2. x
+## Comportamento de cookie da at.js 2.x

 Para a versão 2.0.0 do at.js, *somente os cookies primários são suportados*.
 Exatamente como no at.js 1.*x*, o cookie próprio, “mbox” é armazenado em `clientdomain.com`, onde `clientdomain` é seu domínio.